aleung27/VS-Statuses/README.md

 ## :gear: Extension Settings :gear:

-Sometimes you just don't want everyone to know about that next big project your making (or that you're STILL not done with that assignment :face_with_head_bandage:).
+Sometimes you just don't want everyone to know about that next big project you're making (or that you're STILL not done with that assignment :face_with_head_bandage:).

 Luckily, we've got you covered with the following nifty settings: